Exit status: C and C++

 The return value from main is passed to the exit function, which for values zero, EXIT_SUCCESS or EXIT_FAILURE may translate it to "an implementation defined form" of successful termination or unsuccessful termination.

-Apart from zero and the macros EXIT_SUCCESS and EXIT_FAILURE, the C standard does not define the meaning of return codes.
+Apart from 0 and the macros EXIT_SUCCESS and EXIT_FAILURE, the C standard does not define the meaning of return codes.
 Rules for the use of return codes vary on different platforms (see the platform-specific sections).